sa-akhavani/waffled/README.md

 - application/x-www-form-urlencoded

 Multiple grammars are provided for each content-type in the fuzzer to test differet features of each content-type and RFCs.
+Check the `fuzzer-grammar` directory for more details.

-You can test any other content-type by adding a grammar for it in the fuzzer.
+You can test any other content-type by adding a custom grammar for it in the fuzzer.

 ## Attack Payloads